 - Noya’s Kitchen – Friendly, informal supper club and lunchtime restaurant that specializes in home-style Vietnamese cooking.
 Bookings recommended.
 (0.5 mile).

-- Dan Moon at the Gainsborough – Seasonal and creative Modern British fine dining making the most of sustainably-sourced ingredients, and served in the elegant dining room.
+- The Gainsborough Brasserie – Seasonal and creative Modern British fine dining making the most of sustainably-sourced ingredients, and served in the elegant dining room.
 Choose between a la carte, 3-course lunches, and the 5 and 7-course tasting menus.
 Smart casual.
 Reservations recommended.
 (0.5 mile).

 Best Nearby Cafes and Tea Shops

 - Sally Lunn’s – Locally revered tea shop serving classic afternoon tea, complete with tiny cucumber sandwiches with the crusts cut off.
 Alternatively, go for a Bath cream tea, which includes half of Sally’s famous toasted bunns, with cinnamon butter and with clotted cream on the side.
 (0.4 mile).